-A professional is someone who takes responsibility for his own performance.
+A professional is someone who takes responsibility for their own performance.

 What is happening in Greece?
-Citizens are on strike against the government.
+Citizens are striking against the government.

 Against the state.
 Who is the state?
 Who elected the politicians?

-So in this case the demo is against the result of the last own election.
+In this case, the demonstration is against the result of the last election.

 If you want democracy, throwing stones is not the best way to conduct a "vote".
-I had watched the vote yesterday on N-TV.
-The pictures showed of course the stone throwers and fire.
-But if you looked closely, there were not so many people on the square in front of the parliament.
-Much just a media drama?
+I watched the vote on N-TV yesterday.
+The pictures of course showed the stone throwers and fires.
+But if you looked closely, there weren't that many people in the square in front of parliament.
+Was it all just a media drama?

-Something must have led to the personal situation being so bad.
+Something must have caused the personal situation to be so bad.
 If this responsibility is not accepted, there is usually no real sustainable solution.
 The same applies to Germans.
-What is not whined about who all takes away jobs, minimum wage, etc....
-The employer, the government, all should fix it.
+People complain about who is taking away jobs, minimum wage, etc..
+The employer, the government, everyone is supposed to fix it.

-But if life expectancy has increased by 20 years, are we really prepared to work 20 years longer?
+But are we really prepared to work 20 years longer if life expectancy has increased by 20 years?

-Only 20% of the German population goes to work.
-And that is less and less in years.
-We finance an ever greater luxury.
-Good, what this society can manage.
+Only 20% of the German population works.
+And that's for fewer and fewer years.
+We are financing ever greater luxury.
+It's good what this society can afford.

-However, it is also important for Germany that we no longer finance this primarily on credit, but actually earn it.
+However, it is also important for Germany that we no longer finance this predominantly on credit, but actually earn it.
 Privately, this means perhaps only buying a car if you can really afford it.
 Warren E. Buffett recommends that a car should not cost more than three months' wages.
-Who adheres to this?
+Who sticks to that?

-If we take responsibility for our own well-being back into our own hands, then we can also demand from politicians what they have to do for it.
+If we take responsibility for our own well-being back into our own hands, then we can also demand from politicians what they have to do to achieve this.

-In this sense, Greece is probably everywhere, and everywhere the same dangers and opportunities loom.
+In this sense, Greece is probably everywhere and the same dangers and opportunities loom everywhere.